Jump to main content

 • Q: Can my partner or family members access services?

 A: Services are available to the spouses and household family members age 15 and older of UNC employees.
-They are eligible for 10 sessions per fiscal year, provided the UNC employee is receiving benefits.
+They are eligible for 10 sessions per fiscal year, provided the UNC employee and their family members are receiving benefits.

 • Q: Can I pay for additional sessions if I have reached my session limit?